 A word on Chiara’s three Barolos… Fermentation is done in stainless steel with indigenous yeasts for about two weeks.
 Malolactic happens in steel, and then the wine is transferred to oak for 24 months.
 Since 2008 aging for her three Barolos has been of 1/3 new, 1/3 one year old, and 1/3 two years old oak.
 She does not fine or filter her wines in order to best preserve what nature has given her.
 The Barolos rest about a year in bottle before release.

 Chiara has just 0.7 hectares in the heart of Cannubi-Cannubi at an average of 300 meters above sea level.
 Her vineyards were replanted in 1982 with clones of Michet, Lampe and Rose Nebbiolo.
 To call Cannubi the most historical cru of Barolo is not to exaggerate: the oldest bottle of Barolo in existence says simply “1752 Cannubi”—it has long been considered the region’s Grand Cru, and is by far Chiara’s most recognized wine.
+300 cases produced annually on average.

 A close friend of Chiara had been working in the Mosconi cru for some years: the late Domenico Clerico sourced his Percristina Barolo from this Monforte vineyard; so when she heard of an old vines parcel becoming available there, she leapt at the chance.
 It was her first foray outside of the town of Barolo, and it immediately provided a point of contrast to her Cannubi—deep, dark colors, rich structure, and power all emanate from her Barolo Mosconi—which helps to shine a light on the elegance and perfume of her Cannubi.
 From 3 hectares at 400 meters above sea level, annual average production is about 800 cases.

 Prior to 2009, Via Nuova was the colloquial name of a vineyard in behind Chiara’s cantina in Barolo.
 With the arrival of the MGA, which codified the names of Barolo’s crus into law, the vineyard became known as Terlo.
 At this time, Chiara decided to stop producing her Barolo Via Nuova as a single vineyard expression, and instead make it a classic Barolo blend from all of her plots: Terlo and Liste in Barolo; Gabutti and Baudana in Serralunga; and Ravera and Mosconi in Monforte.
 The total extension of vineyards is 2.5 hectares at an average of 340 meters over the three communes.
+Approximately 600 cases are produced each year.

 Chiara’s Dolcetto comes from two parcels in Monforte, Mosconi and Ravera, with an average elevation of 400 meters above sea level.
 The grapes are fermented with indigenous yeasts in temperature-controlled stainless steel.
 On average 500 cases are produced annually.